rust-lang/rfcs/text/3560-deprecate-static-mut.md

 In light of the previous point, the interior mutability types, in combination with ordinary `static` declarations, are a solid replacement as they offer a great deal of granularity and are a complete toolset concerning control of access to a place; they are not only a comprehensive replacement for `static mut` of all forms but easy to learn and grapple with as they represent applying the same principle with different requirements and invariants.

-It has to be made clear to people who try to use `static mut` through the deprecation message that unsafe interior mutability primitives are just a way to match the behaviour of `static mut` closely and that they are not the ideal solution instead, they should use the type with the most checked invariants, and that applies to their use case.
+It has to be made clear to people who try to use `static mut` through the deprecation message that unsafe interior mutability primitives are just a way to match the behaviour of `static mut` closely and that they are not the ideal solution.
+Instead, they should use the type with the most checked invariants, and that applies to their use case.

 Things to (please) note:
 - Interior mutability types ***are*** present in `core`.
 This change does not irreversibly break `no_std` code; `std` reexports the types from `core`.